 Leeds City Walking Tours

-Engaging, knowledgeable and audible guide
+Engaging, knowledgeable, experienced and audible guide

 I'm Rachael Unsworth, urban geographer and enthusiastic communicator.

-For a taster, click here for some short tours recorded for East Leeds FM.
+Click here for some short tours recorded for East Leeds FM.

 And here I talk about the River Aire flowing through Leeds: